minio/docs/source/operations/cert-manager/cert-manager-tenants.rst

       kubectl create ns tenant-1

+   This much match the value of the ``metadata.namespace`` field in the tenant's YAML.

 2. Request a Certificate for a new Certificate Authority with ``spec.isCA`` set to ``true``.

    Create a file called ``tenant-1-ca-certificate.yaml`` with the following contents: